NuytsSiegmund/BlueCarbon_RestorationTool/README.md

 All spatial data should be in the same coordinate system, preferably a projected coordinate system appropriate for your study area.

-## Tool Setup

-1. Open your ArcGIS Pro project
-2. In the Catalog pane, expand the BCE Restoration Tool toolbox
-3. Double-click on the BCE Restoration Tool to open it

 ## Running the Tool

 1. **Select target BCE type**: Choose mangrove, saltmarsh, or seagrass